piepdx/pie-cookbook/docs/index.md

-..
-PIE Cookbook documentation master file, created by sphinx-quickstart on Mon Apr  3 09:33:10 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 # PIE Cookbook
 An open source guide to starting and managing your own early stage startup accelerator — or any accelerator, for that matter.